Leon Tipler. Photo from ‘The 270 Set’ promotional leaflet issued by Radio 270.

 Scullery.
 (Another article about his work with Ward, on the Marmalade Skies website, describes Leon as both a “whizz kid” and “a typical and genuine British eccentric”.)

-is not known how long Leon was on Shivering Sands, the Radio City fort, but it was probably a fairly short stay.
+basis.
+It is not known how long Leon was on Shivering Sands, the Radio City fort, but it was probably only a few days.
 While he was there he shot some footage with a movie camera which is now available on

 Leon's first proper, paid, offshore job was with Radio 270, joining this Yorkshire-based station soon after it launched in 1966.